as-ideas/tts-draftjs/blogpost/blogpost.md

 You most likely lose track.
 To aid the customer we want to give an indication where the current audio position is relative to the text, similar to subtitles while watching a video.

 __Challenge Accepted.
-Let's start ~~coding~ drawing!__
+Let's start ~~Coding~~ drawing!__

 ![](./theplan.png)

-The Idea is simple: Have the audio player tell the editor the current audio position and let the editor do the highlighting.
+The Idea is simple: Have the audio player tell the text editor the current audio position and let the text editor do the highlighting.
 One could highlight the current character, the word or current paragraph.
 To convert the current audio position to a position in the text, we will be using the following magic position conversion formula: